-In 1922, Bern-born Water Blaser Senior and his wife Cécile Hug set up a small coffee trading business in Zurich.
+In 1922, Bern-born Walter Blaser Senior and his wife Cécile Hug set up a small coffee trading business in Zurich.
 The small shop on Walchestrasse boasted a coffee bar under the name ‘Cécile’ in honour of the co-founder.
 Even back then, Walter Blaser bought green coffee straight from its countries of origin.

 The love for coffee has a long tradition with us.
 Since its foundation in 1922, Blasercafé has been fully family-owned and is now run by the fourth generation.
 Our success story is based on continuous innovation.

 In 1929, the entrepreneurial young couple moved their business to Effingerstrasse 25 in Bern, where they had more space for the office, shop and roastery.
 Passers-by were able to watch the roaster at work through the window.
 Despite difficult economic times, the small business carried on developing.